 Chief Marketing Officer at Cars.com

-Forbes magazine included four of our alumni in each of its first two annual “30 Under 30” lists of the most creative minds—Pulitzer Prize-winning journalist and former U.S. advisor Ronan Farrow ’99, photographer Claire Rosen ’01, researcher Kyle Allison ’01, and entrepreneur Jessica Mah ’06.
+Forbes magazine includes six of our alumni on its “30 Under 30” lists of the most creative minds—among them Pulitzer Prize-winning journalist and former U.S. advisor Ronan Farrow ’99, photographer Claire Rosen ’01, researcher Kyle Allison ’01, and entrepreneur Jessica Mah ’06.

 Most recently, Rockers Loren AliKhan ’99, Solicitor General for the District of Columbia, and Kyle Allison, Systems Biology Fellow at Columbia University, have topped the Forbes list.
 Forbes describes its picks as young people who “aren’t waiting to reinvent the world,” which sounds to us like a perfect description of Simon’s Rock students.